erhalomer/DSA-210-Omer-Erhal/README.md

 6. Summary of Findings

-- The only meaningful predictor of future sales is the past 30-day sales volume
+-  Daily lagged sales quantities do not show statistically significant linear relationships with future sales
 - Price does not affect quantity
 - Purchases do not affect sales
 - USD/TRY strongly affects TRY prices